3.1. 構文¶

 The comment continues till the end of the line,

-which is before the line feed character or the end of the program text.
+which is before the CR or LF character or the end of the program text.

 Comments are treated as whitespace characters.